USCbiostats/rphyloxml/README.md

 rphyloxml provides access to the [phyloXML](http://www.phyloxml.org) file format.
 For now, the only functions that are implemented in the package are:

 -   `write_phyloxml`: A method to coerce `phylo` objects from the `ape` package as phyloXML (XML) documents.
--   `read_phyloxml`: A method to read phyloXML documents into R.
+-   `read_phyloxml`: A method to read phyloXML documents into R. It returns a data frame with the structure of the tree and a nested list with each nodes' annotations.
 -   `validate_phyloxml`: A wrapper of `xml2::xml_validate`, which allows validating a phyloXML doc using the phyloxml.xsd schema (see [here](http://www.phyloxml.org/1.20/phyloxml.xsd))

 This package has been motivated to be used with the javascript library [jsPhyloSVG](http://www.jsphylosvg.org), for which we are currently developing an R package with the same name that provides an htmlwidget [here](https://uscbiostats.github.com/jsPhyloSVG).